Dknapik/website-academic/content/Math254/TutorialNotes.md

 # ...
 Put Your Section Options Here (title etc.) ...
 title: Tutorial Notes
 subtitle: Here you will find notes from my tutorials.
-Please note that I alternated with the other TA.
+Please note that I alternated weeks with the other TA.
 If you happen find any errors, please feel free to [contact me](https://davidknapik.com/#contact).
 weight: 1  # section position on page
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.